dshuvar/blog/_posts/2017-10-12-prometheus_and_error_'context_deadline_exceeded'.md

 If you see state "down" and error "context deadline exceeded" for all you endpoints on target page your prometheus.

-Try do next:
+Try do next for solved this problem:

-1. increase value in settings for:
+1.increase value in settings:
 - scrape_interval
 - evaluation_interval
 - scrape_timeout
 2. and reload your app.